-One of Europe’s biggest animated film festivals, Animafest is the continent’s second-oldest animation film festival.
+One of Europe’s biggest, Animafest is the continent’s second-oldest animation film festival.
 It usually takes place in early

-ZagrebDox is an international documentary film festival taking place in early spring.
-It consists of two programs, regional and international, which present the best creative documentary films of the year.
+ZagrebDox is an international documentary film festival in early spring.
+It consists of two programmes, regional and international.
+They present the best creative documentaries of the year.